No matter if you just got your first period ever or you’re in the period club for some time but are now deciding to try

 Back to tampons!

 Should I go for superabsorbent or light?
 Applicator or non-applicator?
 Plastic or cardboard applicator?
 Which is the best brand of tampons for beginners?

-If you’re a little bit overwhelmed in the tampon choice department, I have two factors for you to keep in mind when looking for the best tampons for beginners:
+If you’re a little bit overwhelmed at the tampon choice department, I have two factors for you to keep in mind when looking for the best ones for newbies: